Valentine’s Day activities

 • talk about people using personality adjectives and discuss love and friendship relationships.

-In this lesson, students expand their vocabulary to talk about Valentine’s Day activities and relationships.
+In this worksheet, students expand their vocabulary to talk about Valentine’s Day activities and relationships.
 They engage in interesting conversations and explore nouns, verbs and phrases related to love, romance and friendship.
 Students also practise vocabulary to describe steps for dating or friendship app use.

 B1 / Intermediate45 min